INF800/RestFramework/FastAPI/README.md

 uvicorn
 ```

-- Run using `uvicorn filename:appname` use `--reload` in develppment mode
+- Run using `uvicorn filename:appname` use `--reload` in develppment mode.
+-